ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Batch Buckets {#batch-buckets}

 When aggregation refines an output share, it must be stored into an appropriate "batch bucket", which is defined in this section.
+An output share cannot be removed from a batch bucket once stored, so we say that the Aggregator _commits_ the output share.
 The data stored in a batch bucket is kept for eventual use in the {{collect-flow}}.

 Batch buckets are indexed by a "batch bucket identifier" as as specified by the task's batch mode: